Genetic Toxicology and Genomics Working Group

 Dubai, United Arab Emirates

-The Genetic Toxicology Working Group's broad objective is to advance discussions in the scientific community about toxicity testing protocols, including animal-free methods and to communicate the science that will assist in harmonizing relevant global regulations.
+The Genetic Toxicology and Genomics Working Group's broad objective is to advance discussions in the scientific community about toxicity testing protocols, including animal-free methods and to communicate the science that will assist in harmonizing relevant global regulations.

 Topics & Objectives

 The understanding of cancer as a genetic disease has dramatically evolved during the last few decades with the knowledge that cancer cells acquire their characteristics at different times of cancer development, in diverse microenvironments via various mechanisms.
 It is increasingly clear that the phenotypic variations underlying cancer result from multiple interactions among numerous environmental, lifestyle and genetic factors that occur over long periods of time.
 Molecular epidemiological studies have shown interesting associations between certain single environmental exposures and early effects related to carcinogenesis.
 However, we know surprisingly little about the cancer risks that might be attributable to the combined effects of the many chemicals (including human dietary components) that we encounter in our everyday lives at low doses.

 The Genetic Toxicology and Genomics WG plans to tackle a number of issues, including investigations into available scientific evidence, economic impact and regulatory implications related to such areas as:

 - Alternatives to the use of invertebrate animals to assess the genotoxic potential of environmental pollutants and human food components, such as validated in vitro cell systems